pgtruesdell/volt-sublime-textmate/README.md

 ### Manually
-Depending on your OS copy the Volt directory to any of the following locations:
+Depending on your OS copy this repository's directory to any of the following locations:

 #### Sublime Text 2